 Most applications for pupillage now take place in a one-month window between early January and early February, although some commercial and chancery specialist sets like to pick their own dates throughout the year.
 You can find a complete timetable, with all the dates you need to know from university to pupillage on our application timetable page.
 Many chambers choose to use the Bar Council’s online application system – the Pupillage Gateway.
 Competition is fierce, so you’ll need to answer challenging questions and undertake a lot of preparation for each application that you make.
 Cash can be tight at the criminal Bar, and there is a lot of variation up to the high-paying chancery and commercial sets.
 Find out how well each area of practice and chambers pays by looking at our article on How much you can earn as a pupil barrister.

 Choosing the chambers that is right for you is the key to unlocking your success at interview and directing your future career.
 Take a look at our help on Choosing a chambers for more tips and advice.

 Visit the pupillage fair

-The TARGETjobs Law National Pupillage Fair takes place every year shortly before the Pupillage Gateway system opens to applications – for example, this year’s fair will take place on 1 December 2018.
+The TARGETjobs Law National Pupillage Fair takes place every year shortly before the Pupillage Gateway system opens to applications.
 The fair is your chance to meet chambers’ members and representatives before you start to make pupillage applications or come face to face with a pupillage panel at interview.
-You’ll also have the chance to meet BPTC course providers, accountants and other organisations that are essential to your career at the Bar.
+You’ll also have the chance to meet Bar course providers, accountants and other organisations that are essential to your career.
 Each year we record videos of the fair full of advice from practising barristers.